larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 it's just steps right along that line that OK, what am I looking at here?
-OK, OK, what we're looking at here is the M farm and hand the image itself.
+OK, OK, what we're looking at here is the AMF arm and hand the image itself.
 I'm not looking at a screen no, no no this is this is the arm.
 Or no, this this is a a pictionary